Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,415.66,426.78.md

 ### Transcript

-> SatisfactoryCN writes &quot;Are there plans to add more than seven tiers?
-Or will the tiers shuffle around more or is the team happy with how they are laid out right now?&quot;
+> Yes.
+SatisfactoryCN writes &quot;Are there plans to add more than seven tiers?
+Or will the tiers shuffle around more or is the team happy with how they are laid out right now?&quot; We expect to have eight tiers, and then whether that changes or not, who knows?